Change passwordForgotten password Edit personal details

 Please email us at wellbeing@solent.ac.uk as soon as possible to cancel the appointment, letting us know if you would like rearrange this session and given us your availability to do this.
 A member of the team will then contact you to rearrange this (if appropriate).

 No, your lecturer will not know you have accessed our service, unless you specifically request we share this information with them and give us consent to do so.
-You can read more about our Confidentiality policy in the section above on this page, including the limits to this.

 While we can prepare letters, with your consent, to confirm your attendance at our service and, where appropriate, to share any content that feels helpful to you, we are very aware that some letters will provide stronger evidence if issued by your GP (or any relevant medical professional involved in your care).
 Therefore, we would always encourage you to speak with your GP/medical professional about any letters you require for evidence in support of any funding, accommodation, SFE, EC or DSA applications.